aadnk/DetectCME/Readme.md

 ===========

 This is a simple debug plugin that attempts to detect when other plugins overstep their bounds and call Bukkit API asynchronously.
-This often triggers (but randomly) causes a ConcurrentModificationException at a different spot, making debugging difficult.
+This often randomly triggers a ConcurrentModificationException at a different spot, making debugging difficult.

 The plugin will detect illegal calls to the following locations: